preactjs/signals/README.md

 name.value = "John";
 ```

-You can destroy an effect and unsubscribe from all signals it was subscribed to, buy calling the returned function.
+You can destroy an effect and unsubscribe from all signals it was subscribed to, by calling the returned function.

 ```js
 import { signal, effect } from "@preact/signals-core";